Günther Lützow: Dismissal and death

 That day, Lützow had led a flight of six Me 262s of JV 44 against a force of 256 medium bombers of the 322nd and 344th Bombardment Group (344th BG).
 Lützow's flight included Hauptmann Walter Krupinski and Oberleutnant Klaus Neumann.
 Two of the Me 262s had to abort the mission due to engine problems.
 The remaining four, of which at least Lützow's and Neumann's Me 262s were armed with the R4M unguided air-to-air rockets, attacked elements of 344th BG.
 Following the first attack, at least three B-26 Marauder bombers were seen trailing smoke, when the Me 262s came under attack by P-47 Thunderbolt fighter aircraft of the 365th Fighter Group.
 Blue Flight leader Captain Jerry G. Mast and his wingman, Second Lieutenant Byron Smith, went into full power dives to drive the attacking Me 262s away.
 Following the dive, Smith got separated from Mast and pursued an Me 262.
 Mast and Second Lieutenant William H. Myers then jointly went after another Me 262 which went into an even steeper dive.
 The Me 262 was seen crashing into the ground and exploding.
 In Forsyth's account, the Me 262 chased by Mast and Myers was Lützow's and had been flying furthest to the south.

 Krupinski observed all four jets break away from the American formation.
 He observed one B-26 trailing black smoke but the presence of a strong American fighter escort precluded another attack-run.
 The German pilots decided to head for the airbase.
 All four began a wide turn to set course for home.
 Lützow was at the southernmost end of the loose formation.
 He recalled:

 We broke away in a wide left-turn on our homeward route.
 Oberst Lützow's change in course towards a southerly direction was completely incomprehensible to me and I therefore called him on the radio but did not get a reply.
 The explosion I saw, or something very similar, occurred at a distance of 20 km.
 Everyone knows, that at that distance, details can no longer be observed.

 On 28 April 2015, the Augsburger Allgemeine, a German regional daily newspaper, published an article stating that according to Erich Bäcker, Lützow attempted an emergency landing at Donaumünster/Erlingshofen and crashed into the Danube.
 Bäcker made his claim based on reports made by eye-witnesses who saw a low flying Me 262 crashing into the Danube that day.

 Summary of career

 Aerial victory credits

 According to US historian David T. Zabecki, Lützow was credited with 110 aerial victories.
-He claimed these 110 aerial victories in 310 combat missions, five of which victories in Spain, and 105 during World War II.
+He claimed these 110 aerial victories in 310 combat missions, five of which were victories in Spain, and 105 during World War II.
 The majority of his World War II victories were claimed over the Eastern Front, although 20 were claimed over the Western Front, two of which were achieved while flying the Me 262 jet fighter.
 These included one four-engined bomber.